Rozhan0/holyproject/README.md

 ## About the project

-A todo list web app, written in C language.
+A todo list web app,<br/>
+with web server and backend written in C language.

 ## Todo list for project: